-7. Summary
+6. Summary

 The present study is the first attempt in Iraq to analyze Islamic educational textbook questions in secondary schools as a researcher's information.
-The results of this study is hoped to be a helpful aid to researchers and curriculum designers at the Ministry of Education in Iraq.
-Iraqi curriculum planners and developers may also find effective educational ideas in the results of this study by introducing different levels of questions and activities in their planning of the new Iraqi curriculum and textbooks.
-Improving the questions of textbooks tends to develop the educational process for students and teachers.
-The analysis in this study depends on the opinions of Islamic education teachers, results show that the questions in (Knowledge and Comprehension) levels are (High) and questions in (application, analysis, synthesis and evaluation) levels are (very Low) in Islamic educational textbooks' questions in secondary schools in Iraq.
+This study is hoped to be a helpful aid to researchers and curriculum designers at the Ministry of Education in Iraq.
+Iraqi curriculum planners and developers may also find effective educational ideas in this study by introducing different levels of questions and activities in their planning of the new Iraqi curriculum and textbooks.
+Improving the curriculum tends to develop the educational process for students and teachers.
+Results show that the (Knowledge and Comprehension) question level is (High) and (application, analysis, synthesis and evaluation) question level (very Low) in Islamic educational textbooks' questions in secondary schools in Iraq.
+In the light of the study results in checklist and reviewers form, the researcher recommends the questions employed in the Islamic educational textbooks for secondary schools in Iraq should be improved to cover the six cognitive levels of Bloom's Taxonomy.